|

 Oxygen therapy

 In some cases you may be prescribed oxygen.
-This may be to cover long periods every day (if you’re not able to breathe in enough oxygen normally), in short bursts for breathlessness, or for short-term use in hospital for people having an exacerbation.
+This may be to cover long periods every day (if you’re not able to breathe in enough oxygen), in short bursts for breathlessness, or for short-term use in hospital for people having an exacerbation.

 Your doctor will check whether you need extra oxygen if:

-Home oxygen can be prescribed on the NHS in three ways:
+Oxygen for use at home can be prescribed on the NHS in following ways:

-3. Portable oxygen can be used when you are away from home.
+- Portable oxygen can be used when you are away from home.
 It should be prescribed if you are already having oxygen.
-It should also be considered if your blood oxygen drops when you do an activity.
+It should also be considered if your blood oxygen drops when you do an activity

 You may want to ask your doctor or nurse some of the following questions: